Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 Sadly, a lot of people have misunderstood the whole essence of keyword research and placement.
 Even before Google rolled out their first Google Panda update, in February 2011, the best search marketers knew that quality, valuable and useful content should be aimed at a particular group of people.

-Optimize for informational keywords and improve your search ranking by writing resourceful and detailed content.
+Optimize for informational keywords and improve your search ranking by writing resourceful and detailed content and supplementing with descriptive meta description and title tags.
 That will help attract raving fans, get your content shared on social media platforms and garner relevant and high PR links naturally.

 If you want to write resourceful and detailed content, follow the guide below:

 Use data-driven articles: A data-driven approach can increase your traffic, says ConversionXL.
-Back up facts with accurate data, so that people will see your content as authoritative.
+Back up facts with accurate data, so that people will see your content as authoritative and want to share it on social media, expanding your organic reach.
 This post on how to create and promote an infographic is an example of data-driven content.